 A permission defines a single action which can be taken upon a Zope object.
 Just as roles abstract users, permissions abstract objects.
 For example, many Zope objects, including Page Templates and Folders, can be viewed.
 This action is protected by the View permission.
 Permissions are defined by Zope developers in Python packages and the Zope “core” itself.
 Packages are responsible for creating a set of permissions which are relevant to the types of objects they expose.

 Some permissions are only relevant for one type of object.
-Other permissions protect many types of objects, such as the FTP access and WebDAV access permissions which control whether objects are available via FTP and WebDAV.
+Other permissions protect many types of objects, such as the WebDAV access permission which controls whether objects are available via WebDAV.

 You can find out what permissions are available on a given object by going to the Security management tab.

 The default Zope permissions are described in appendix A of the Zope Developer’s Guide.

 As you can see in the figure above, a mail host has a limited palette of permissions available.
 Contrast this to the many permissions that you see when setting security on a folder.

 Security policies are where roles meet permissions.
 Security policies define “who” can do “what” in a given part of the site.

 You can set a security policy on almost any Zope object.
 To set a security policy on an object, go the object’s Security tab.
 For example, click on the security tab of the root folder.

 In the figure above, the center of the screen displays a grid of check boxes.
 The vertical columns of the grid represent roles, and the horizontal rows of the grid represent permissions.
 Checking the box at the intersection of a permission and a role grants users with that role the ability to take actions protected by that permission in the context of the object being managed.
 In this case, the context is the root folder.